arpra-project/arpra/README.md

 Introduction
 ============

-The Arpra library is an (Ar)bitrary-(p)recision (r)ange (a)nalysis C
+Arpra is a C library for (Ar)bitrary-(p)recision (r)ange (a)nalysis
-library, based on GNU MPFR.
+of IEEE-754 floating-point computations, based on GNU MPFR.
 The main use-case of Arpra is to maintain computed upper and lower bounds of numerical error for all variables, at all times, throughout a computation.
-Arpra uses mixed interval/affine arithmetic to accomplish this.
+Arpra uses mixed trimmed interval/affine arithmetic with deviation term reduction to accomplish this.

 Affine arithmetic is a variant of interval arithmetic which accounts for variable correlations.
 As such, it does not suffer from the so-called